 Small police-protester skirmishes had already occurred on Capitol Hill the night before, but on this night the Hill hosted a major SPD assault.
-It all began downtown around 7 p.m., when several hundred protesters voted to march towards the Hill.
+It all began downtown around 7 p.m., when several hundred protesters voted to march towards the Hill in order to avoid violating the curfew.
 Reaching Broadway around 7:45 p.m., they met another large group already demonstrating there.
 By 8 p.m., some 500 protesters were marching up and down Broadway, denouncing the SPD’s presence and behavior on the Hill.

 The assault began around 9 p.m., when Seattle police, supported by King County police and the National Guard, began using tear gas and flash bombs against the protesters.
 Soon large crowds of appalled Hill residents joined the protesters, chanting, “Go home!
 We live here!”

 Rather than leaving, the SPD and friends began attacking residents and protesters alike.
 The video segment that accompanies this post, taped at the corner of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the segment, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.